Fast Cross-Validation via Sequential Testing: Properties of the CVST Algorithm

 This recurrence is visualized in Figure~\ref{fig:testRecurrence}.
 Each number on the grid gives the number of valid, non-loser paths, which can reach the specific point.
 With this recurrence we are now able to prove a global, worst-case error probability of the fast cross-validation.

-\begin{theorem}[Error Bound of CVST] Suppose a global winning configuration has reached the safety zone with a constant loser trace and then switches to a winner configuration with a success probability of $\pi$.
+\begin{theorem}[Error Bound of CVST for Stable Configuration] Suppose a global winning configuration has reached the safety zone with a constant loser trace and then switches to a stable winner configuration with a success probability of $\pi \gg \pi_0 = 0.5$.
 Then the error that the CVST algorithm erroneously drops this configuration can be determined as follows:

 \end{theorem} \begin{proof} The basic idea is to use the number of paths leading to the non-loser region to calculate the probability that the configuration actually survives.
 This corresponds to the last column of the example in Figure~\ref{fig:testRecurrence}.
 Since we model the outcome of the binarization process as a binomial variable with the success probability of $\pi$, the first diagonal path has a probability of $\pi^r$.
 The next paths each have a probability of $\pi^{(r-1)}(1-\pi)^1$ and so on until the last viable paths are reached in the point ($\lfloor L_0(\steps) \rfloor + 1, \steps)$.
 So the complete probability of the survival of the configuration is summed up with the corresponding number of paths from Lemma~\ref{eq:rec}.
 Since we are interested in the complementary event, we subtract the resulting sum from one, which concludes the proof. \end{proof}